 You can access the priority list via the button in the top right of the page overview ("Priority settings for assignment").

-This is what the priority settings look like – change the order by drag and drop to prioritize the most important ones at the top:
+The priority settings look like this – change the order via drag and drop to prioritize the most important ones at the top:

-You can manually assign an individual job to a template at any time.
+You can manually assign a single job to a template at any time.
 This manual assignment overrides the automatic rules.
-Simply switch to the job list and select the desired template for the relevant job using the dropdown menu.
+Simply go to the job list and select the desired template for the corresponding job via the dropdown menu.

 Was this article helpful?